dturevski/olive-gui/yacpdb/indexer/indexer.md

 # The YACPDB query language guide

 [TOC]

 ## Synopsis
+This document tries to be most accurate and up-to-date reference manual to the the query language supported by the YACPDB - an online database of chess problems.

 ## Preface
 ### The goals
 The main goal is to design and document a set of [predicates](https://en.wikipedia.org/wiki/Predicate_(mathematical_logic)) that partially describe the content of the chess compositions.